taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 since they always play H regardless, their shortfall/balance never push them to capitulate.
 Swap hs1 for either and the H-rate hovers around 50%.

+> Under such conditions, the efficiency of an institution can be sustained if high-minded people are not selfish, we may call them "heroes" or "saints".

 {% include figure.html src="/img/low-doers/hero-saint.png" caption="Change the type, not the count: hs1 collapses to ~9%, while hn1/hn2 hold near 50%." %}

->Under such conditions, the efficiency of an institution can be sustained if high-minded people are not selfish, we may call them "heroes" or "saints".

-While reliably hiring heroes (hn1) and saints (hn2) would evidently be more effective than hiring 70-90% high-minded, selfish agents (hs1), it is similarly challenging for most organizations.
-Mathematically, they cannot all "hire only the best."
+Reliably hiring a smaller contingent of heroes (hn1) and saints (hn2) may be more effective than hiring mostly high-minded, selfish agents (hs1), but it is similarly challenging for most organizations; mathematically, we can't *all* work "the best of the best."

 ### Rewards & Sanctions